DFieldFL/dotfiles/README.md

 11. iTerm: Enable setting - General > Applications in terminal may access clipboard
 12. iTerm: Use existing session or create new one Profile > Send text at start as `tmux attach -t init || tmux new -s init`
 13. iTerm: Enable 256 colors by by going to Profile > Terminal and setting Report Terminal Type to xterm-256color
-14. iTerm: Install SourceCodePro font and set it as the font in Profile > Text > Font
+14. iTerm: Install FiraCode Nerd font and set it as the font in Profile > Text > Font
 15. iTerm: Install Darkside iTerm theme [bahlo iterm-colors GitHub](https://github.com/bahlo/iterm-colors) Profile > Colors > Import
 16. Install tmux plugins using [tmux plugin manager](https://github.com/tmux-plugins/tpm) key combination